 Swimmers who go for an invigorating workout prefer the water a little more on the chilly side, while older people and kids, who are mostly playing and relaxing in the water, lean towards a slightly warmer water temperature.

-Ultimately, when it comes to swim pools, you will have to land on a water temperature that is comfortable for you and your swim guests while also balancing the energy costs that come with heating a pool.
+Ultimately, when it comes to swimming pools, you will have to land on a water temperature that is comfortable for you and your swim guests while also balancing the energy costs that come with heating a pool.

 For hot tubs, which are supposed to be hot (duh, right?), the Center for Disease Control suggests that the water be no warmer than 104 degrees Fahrenheit2.